santiRostan/gpu-ray-tracer/CONCEPTS.md

 - **Intersection**: Ray-plane intersection with bounds checking
 - **Normal**: Precomputed for efficiency
 - **Usage**: Walls, floors, ceilings, area lights

+#### Box Primitive
+- The `<box>` element allows you to define a rectangular prism by center, size, rotation (y-axis), and material.
+- The parser generates the 6 quads for the box.

 ### Material System
 The material system uses type tags instead of virtual functions for CUDA compatibility: